-The Allegorical Impulse in the Digital Age - Anne Ellegood
+The Allegorical Impulse in the Digital Age

-Published by the curator Anne Ellegood of the Hirshhorn Museum & Sculpture Garden, Washington, 2005
+By Anne Ellegood, Curator of the Hirshorn Museum & Sculpture Garden, Washington DC, 2005

-"Allegory is consistently attracted to the fragmentary, the imperfect, the incomplete-an affinity which finds its most comprehensive expression in the ruin...
-Here the works of man are reabsorbed into the landscape; ruins thus stand for history as an irreversible process of dissolution and decay, a progressive distancing from origin."

-- Craig Owens
+Allegory is consistently attracted to the fragmentary, the imperfect, the incomplete- an affinity which finds its most comprehensive expression in the ruin...
+Here the works of man are reabsorbed into the landscape; ruins thus stand for history as an irreversible process of dissolution and decay, a progressive distancing from origin. - Craig Owens